CBID2/writetech-accelerator-portfolio-christinebelzie/docs/devops-cloud/reflection.md

 ## Key Takeaways

-- **Always test your own instructions.** If you can't follow your own docs from start to finish, neither can anyone else.
-Walking through my guide caught so many missing steps.
+- **Always test your own instructions.** If you can't follow your own steps from start to finish, neither can anyone else.
+Reviewing my guide helped me avoid so many missing steps.

-- **Error messages are documentation gold.** Real problems with real solutions (like my sidebar configuration error) are more valuable than hypothetical scenarios.
+- **Error messages are documentation gold.** Real problems with real solutions (like the sidebar configuration error) are more valuable than hypothetical scenarios.
 Users searching for errors want exact matches.

 - **Visual hierarchy increases readability.** Strategic use of headings, bold text, code blocks, and admonitions makes docs scannable.
 People jump to what they need rather than reading everything.